hummingbot/hummingbot-site/docs/blog/posts/using-vega-protocol-with-hummingbot/index.md

 ## Introduction

-Welcome to our comprehensive tutorial on integrating the power of Vega Protocol with Hummingbot for your trading journey.
+Welcome to our user tutorial on integrating the power of Vega Protocol with Hummingbot for your trading journey.
 In this guide, we'll walk you through the detailed steps required to seamlessly set up a Vega Wallet, link it with Hummingbot, and embark on your trading adventures.

 Whether you're new to automated trading or looking to leverage Vega Protocol's decentralized trading capabilities, this guide is designed to provide you with all the information you need to get started.
 Let's dive into the world of blockchain-based trading with Vega Protocol and Hummingbot, and unlock new possibilities in your trading strategy.